Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Simulation study

-To have a better understanding of the behaviour of the between-study covariance matrix we also monitored the between-study heterogeneity parameters $\tau_{1}$, $\tau_{2}$.
-In this section, we report only the performance of the estimate of $\tau_{2}$ as $\widehat{\tau}_{1}$ performed in a very similar way.
-Figure 2 presents the performance of $\widehat{\tau}_{2}$ in terms of average bias, coverage and RMSEs.
-When the proportions of events were close to 0.5 (LHS plots) all methods were on average accurate, with coverages very close to 95\% and small RMSEs regardless of sample size.
-Only when within-study association was high, BRMA-IB slightly overestimated $\tau_{2}$ resulting in higher on average bias compared to BRMA-BC and BRMA.
+To have a better understanding of the behaviour of the between-study covariance matrix we also monitored the heterogeneity parameters (between-studies standard deviations) $\tau_{1}$, $\tau_{2}$.
+We report only the performance of the estimate of $\tau_{2}$ as $\widehat{\tau}_{1}$ performed in a very similar way.
+Figure 4 presents the bias of $\widehat{\tau}_{2}$ averaged over the 1000 replications along with the coverage probabilities of the 95\% CrIs of $\tau_2$ and RMSE across the 12 scenarios.